microsoft/azure-spring-apps-training/03-configure-application-logs/README.md

 In [01 - Create a cluster](../01-create-a-cluster/README.md), when the Azure Spring Cloud cluster was created, you should have also created a new "Log Analytics workspace" and linked it to your Azure Spring Cloud cluster.

 <details>
-  <summary>__If you did not configure it during the cluster creation__, here's how to set up the "Log Analytics workspace" manually</summary>
+  <summary>If you did not configure it during the cluster creation, here's how to set up the "Log Analytics workspace" manually</summary>

 - Go to the [the Azure portal](https://portal.azure.com/).
 - Search for "Log Analytics workspaces" in the search box.